 A flatiron steak should already be well butchered.
 There may be some slight silver skin that needs to come off as well as rounding out any extra edges that are thin or hanging off the cut.
 Having a great boning or filet knife helps with removing the silver skin.

 For seasoning, flat steak doesn’t need a marinade.
 The marbling and flavor will add quite a beefy taste and it’s tender already.
 However, if you do want to marinate try our red wine marinade from our flank steak recipe.
 Marinate for a total of 2 hours, as it’s a smaller cut and that is plenty of time to add flavor.

 For a dry rub we use our beef rub, which is a blend of kosher salt, coarse black pepper, and granulated garlic.
 It’s simple but its perfect to add flavor but not lose the amazing beef flavor of the steak.

-Apply olive oil to steak to allow the rub to stick and generously season the steak with the salt, pepper, and granulated garlic.
+- Season Steak – Apply olive oil to the flat steak to allow the rub to stick and generously season the steak with the salt, pepper, and granulated garlic.

-Grill the first side for 3 – 4 minutes or until you see a nice crust form.
+- Grill Direct – Grill the first side for 3 – 4 minutes or until you see a nice crust form.
 Flip the steak and grill an additional 3 – 4 minutes.
-Pull the steak off the grill when the internal temperature of the steak reads 125 degrees Fahrenheit using an instant read thermometer like the Thermoworks MK4 Thermapen.
+Pull the steak off the grill when the internal temperature of the steak reads 125 degrees Fahrenheit using an instant-read thermometer like the Thermoworks MK4 Thermapen.

-Slice in pencil thin slices and serve with your favorite toppings like our Jalapeño Chimichurri.
+- Slice – Slice in pencil-thin slices and serve with your favorite toppings like our Jalapeño Chimichurri.

 Temperature Ranges for Beef

-Remember to allow for carry over cooking when taking temperature and removing the steak from the grill.
+Remember to allow for carry-over cooking when taking temperature and removing the flat steak from the grill.
 A high quality instant read thermometer, like the Thermoworks MK4 Thermapen, is a critical tool for grilling and smoking foods.